 "Here is what we will not stand for: incremental change, avoiding risk, thinking short-term, blocking innovation, tying our people's hands, defending procedures that don't make sense, and selling what we have instead of what the customer wants.
 In short, we will not stand for business as usual. [...]
 We call our North American plan, “The Way Forward.”
 It’s bold and sweeping and it builds on the innovation-driven vision we talked about last September.
 It puts the customer first. [...]
 We must be guided by our long term goals of building brand, satisfying customers, developing strong products and accelerating innovation. [...]
 To me, innovation is seeing what others can’t see, and using that vision to build what others have never built. [...]
 As we tried to design it, test it, and launch it on time, we found that the old systems and methods were getting in the way.
 So we put scientists and product engineers on the same design team and offered them the flexibility to get the job done. [...]
 Today, we are moving from a culture that discourages innovation back to a company that celebrates it."

-In this tech world congested with a massive blur of apps, goods, and services fighting for a piece of the Millennial (Generation Y) pie, differentiation can be the most powerful business strategy.
+In this very congested tech world filled with a massive influx of apps, goods, and services fighting for a piece of the Millennial (Generation Y) pie, differentiation can be the most powerful business strategy.
 What powers differentiation?
 Innovation.
 And what drives innovation?
 Design thinking.
 Design drives innovation, innovation powers brand, brand builds loyalty, and loyalty sustains the bottom-line, profits.
-Awesome!
+Awesome-sauce!

 Disruptive innovation can be the greatest advantage any company can tap into with the help of design thinkers.
 Wikipedia defines disruptive innovation as: